Parks

 Community Garden

-They have a “no food waste policy” so any extra food produced in the community gardens is harvested and either sold to sustain the gardens or given to local food banks.
+The gardens follow a “no food waste” policy.
+Any extra food is either sold to help support the garden or donated to local food banks.

-For more information on the community garden please contact Chris Lueking.
+For more information about the community gardens, please contact Chris Lueking.

 Veterans Memorial Monument

-At the park's entrance stands a solemn monument erected to honor the brave men and women who have served our nation, the Veterans Memorial has become a cherished cornerstone of our community.
-The names of these brave veterans are immortalized on memorial bricks that pave the path to this hallowed ground, ensuring that their memory lives on for generations to come.
+At the entrance of Veterans Park stands a solemn monument honoring the brave men and women who have served our nation.
+The Veterans Memorial has become a cherished part of our community.

-On December 7, 2022, the Veterans Memorial was officially dedicated, a day that will forever be etched in the history of our community as a testament to our gratitude and respect for those who have served.
+The Veterans Memorial was officially dedicated on December 7, 2022—a day that will always be remembered in Mt.
+Vernon as a symbol of gratitude and respect for those who have served.

 Lincoln Park

-In addition to its green space, Lincoln Park is home to several major amenities that make it a central hub for recreation and family fun in Mt.
+In addition to open green space, Lincoln Park is home to several major amenities that make it a central place for recreation and family fun in Mt.
 Vernon.

 Aquatic Zoo

-Mt.
+The Aquatic Zoo is Mt.
 Vernon’s favorite summer destination for families and visitors of all ages.
-Whether you're seeking thrilling excitement or a relaxing escape from the summer heat, the Aquatic Zoo offers a refreshing adventure for everyone.
+Whether you're looking for thrilling water fun or just want to cool off and relax, the Aquatic Zoo offers a refreshing adventure for everyone.

 Cusumano Sports Complex